superduper-io/superduper/README.md

 **SuperDuperDB is not another database.
 It is a framework that transforms your favorite database into an AI powerhouse:**
 - **A single scalable AI deployment** of all your models and AI APIs, including output computation (inference) — always up-to-date as changing data is handled automatically and immediately.
-- **A model trainer** that allows to easily train and fine-tune models simply by querying the database.
+- **A model trainer** that allows easy training and fine-tuning of models simply by querying the database.
 - **A feature store** in which the model outputs are stored alongside the inputs in any data format.
-- **A fully functional vector database** that allows to easily generate vector embeddings and vector indexes of the data with preferred models and APIs.
+- **A fully functional vector database** that allows easy generalization of vector embeddings and vector indexes of the data with preferred models and APIs.

 <p align="center">